 admitted to the bar in Cologne and Brussels

 Law degree from the University of Frankfurt am Main (Germany); Master of Laws in European law from the University of Nottingham (United Kingdom).
 Qualified for the German bar in 1999.
 Research and teaching at the Université Catholique de Louvain (Belgium), Universidade Federal do Rio Grande do Sul in Porto Alegre (Brazil) and College of Europe in Bruges (Belgium).
 Legal Adviser to the Directorate General Health and Consumer Protection – DG SANCO (now: Health and Food Safety – DG SANTE) of the European Commission 2001-2004.
 Legal counsel to a European retail trade association 2004-2010.
 Author of numerous publications on European law.
 Attorney since 2010.
-EU-Cooperation Partner of KWG Attorneys.
+EU-Cooperation Partner of KWG Legal.
 Active in food and agriculture/ consumer and retailing/ travel, transport and tourism (see list of publications).
-Jens is a research fellow at the “VUB Food Forum” of the LSTS of the Vrije Universiteit Brussel.
+Jens is a member of the Food Lawyers’ Network worldwide and a research fellow at the “VUB Food Forum” of the LSTS of the Vrije Universiteit Brussel.